-- HB Three Bears Minus One Dubbel, currently on tap (more Jaggery in a darker, stronger brew)
+- HB Three Bears Minus One Dubbel, (more Jaggery in a darker, stronger brew)

 - HB Belgian Bitter (Jaggery brings a caramelly, mapley flavor, even without Belgian yeast)